-- A Diversity+ Charter to set out the minimum requirements for an ECEC organisation to be considered as “Diversity positive”;
+- A Diversity+ Charter to set out the minimum requirements for an ECEC organization to be considered as “Diversity positive”;

 - An interactive digital Assessment tool which ECEC practitioners and managers will be able to use to assess current services and track improvements;

 - An “European Qualification Framework” (EQF) profile and training resources to profile key knowledge, skills and attitudes required to respond to individual needs of children from different backgrounds or with special educational needs

 - A set of thirty interactive games that will help ECEC practitioners to work with children on recognizing and addressing biases, prejudice, discrimination, and exclusion, to sustain critical thinking in children, and support them to speak out for themselves and others, and threat everybody with empathy and respect regardless of their origin, gender, background, level of abilities, language and other existing differences.

 Who is involved?

 The project is led by the Italian partner CIAPE, and it involves other partners such as Link Campus University in Italy, Aspire-Igen in UK, Fondatsiya na Biznesa za Obrazovani in Bulgaria, Skola Dokoran in Slovakia, and Schola Empirika in the Czech Republic.
 ISSA contributes to the project by providing technical support for the development of different tools and resources, and leads its dissemination activities.